syncfusion-content/xamarin-docs/Xamarin/DateTime-Range-Navigator/range.md

 ---
 layout: post
-title: Select the Range of SfDateTimeRangeNavigator
+title: Range in Xamarin DateTime Range Navigator control | Syncfusion
-description: Selecting Range
+description: Learn here all about Range support in Syncfusion Xamarin DateTime Range Navigator (SfDateTimeRangeNavigator) control and more.
 platform: xamarin
 control: SfDateTimeRangeNavigator
 documentation: ug
 ---

-# Selecting Range
+# Range in Xamarin DateTime Range Navigator (SfDateTimeRangeNavigator)

 The left and right thumb of [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/xamarin/Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) are used to indicate the selected range in the large collection of data.
 Following are the ways you can select a range.